SummaryRead the full fact sheet

 Possible reasons for these statistics include:

-- Boredom and lack of employment or alternative entertainment may be a factor in increased rates of alcohol consumption.
+- Boredom and lack of employment or alternative entertainment may be a factor in increased rates of rural alcohol consumption.

-- Depression, anxiety and mental health issues are a serious and poorly managed problem in many Australian farming communities – barriers to getting help and lack of appropriate support can lead people to self-medicate with alcohol and other drugs.
+- Depression, anxiety and mental health issues are serious and poorly managed problems in many Australian farming communities – barriers to getting help and lack of appropriate support can lead people to self-medicate with alcohol and other drugs.

 Barriers to getting help for mental health conditions

 Some reasons why rural people may not seek help for psychological distress and mental health conditions, such as depression, include:

 - not understanding that they may be stressed, anxious or depressed